KNMM: 2000–2003

-In June 2000, KDEF began airing the satellite derived Radio Disney format, which was aimed towards kids, tweens, and younger teens aged 6–14.
+On July 1, 2000, KDEF began airing the satellite derived Radio Disney format, which was aimed towards kids, tweens, and younger teens aged 6–14.
 KDEF continued carrying college and high school games in the evening.
 The format ended in February 2003, when Radio Disney moved its affiliation in the Albuquerque market to O&O station KALY.

-2005-2013
+2005–2013

 KDEF flipped to an oldies format and still carries high school and some NMSU sports.
 The station had gone through various changes in recent years including a Spanish language music format just before flipping back to the sports talk format in early 2012 which featured programming from Yahoo!
 Sports Radio.

-2017-present
+2017–present

 After the station was acquired by Sangre de Cristo Broadcasting the station became KNMM and began airing a New Mexico music format branded as "K-New Mexico".
 In early 2021 the station flipped to a 60s and 70s classic hits format branded as "Q102".
 A weekend countdown of New Mexico music artists continues to air on Saturdays.